liamtimms/scientific-markdown/general_template.md

 4. `secnumdepth` determines how many subsections deep are assigned numbers.
 5. `secPrefix` `figPrefix`, `tblPrefix`, etc. these set the text used to refer to a specific type of reference object ("Fig. 1" rather than "figure 1" for example)
 6. `bibliography` should point to a `.bib` "bibtex" library file.
 I commonly output this from Zotero but Mendeley and other literature managers work too.
-You'll need the keys from this file to make citations. t another BS tech trying to navigate through law technicalities.
-People need to stop acting like cookies are the problem themselves.
-It's the act of profiling people and pushing info without their consent that is the problem.
+You'll need the keys from this file to make citations.
 7. `csl` this is what determines the formating of references.
 Most of the time the IEEE standard is fine but alternatives canbe found here:
 8. `date` this is totally optional but here we are calling the LaTeX command `\today` to add the date the document is compiled.
 9. `header-includes` these are additional options which will get inserted into the LaTeX header before pdf compilation.
 I recommend these two in particular to change the default behavior of "floats" in LaTeX but more could be added.

 I also recommend setting a nicer font for better computer screen reading in the compiled versions.
-I use `fontfamily: utopia`.
+Personally, I set `fontfamily: utopia` but you may want to checkout which fonts are available on your system.

 ## Why Markdown? {#sec:plaintext}